pylover/pymlconf/README.md

 # pymlconf

 **pymlconf** (Python YAML Configuration Library) helps to easily manage and access to your application configurations which was already Written in [YAML](http://pyyaml.org) language.

+It can merge two or more configuration files according their names and automatically treat file-names as namespaces, or simply merge several parts of configuration(YAML-string or Python-dict) on arbitrary config node. for more informations see [documentations](https://github.com/pylover/pymlconf#documentation).

 	from pymlconf import ConfigManager